juanmendez/LearningAndroidAwareness/README.md

-# LearningAndroidAwareness
+# LearningGoogleAwareness
-This demo is broken in different fragment scenarios to show how to interact with [Android Awareness](https://developers.google.com/awareness/).
+This demo is broken in different fragment scenarios to show how to interact with [Google Awareness](https://developers.google.com/awareness/).

 *   HeadphoneSnapshotFragment (shows how to get a [snapshot](https://developers.google.com/awareness/android-api/snapshot-api-overview) if headphones are plugged or not)
 *   LocationSnapshotFragment (Similar to HeadphoneSnapshotFragment, but provides last location tracked by the device)